 Can scoliosis affect how tall I grow?

 Mild scoliosis usually doesn't affect a person's final height.
-But if a curve is significant and not treated, it could possibly result in some height loss.
+But if a curve is big and not treated, it could mean a person doesn't end up as tall as he or she might have been.

 That's one reason why it's a good idea to see a doctor if you notice signs of scoliosis.
 In addition to effects on height, a person can have other, more serious complications from severe scoliosis if it's not treated.
 These can include lung and heart problems, arthritis of the spine, and long-term back pain.